 The current strike of US oil refinery workers raises many of the same issues that arose in the 1980 national strike.
 Once again, workers face attacks on wages, safety, pensions and health benefits.
 Examining the details of the 1980 struggle sheds light on the current opposition of the United Steelworkers union leadership to an industry-wide strike and its disavowal of wage demands.

 In 1979, all of the major oil companies and the Oil, Chemical and Atomic Workers union (OCAW) signed a two-year contract.
-The agreement provided the smallest wage gains of any major union contract that year, at seven percent per year, considerably behind the galloping inflation rate of the late 1970s.
+The agreement provided the smallest wage gains of any major union contract that year, at 7 percent per year, considerably behind the galloping inflation rate of the late 1970s.
 It included a clause for reopening negotiations after one year on three issues: wages, a company-paid health plan, and vacations.

 The union had made proposals on all three issues in talks that had been ongoing since the previous November.
 With the negotiations having failed to produce a resolution, the 60,000 members of the OCAW were free to strike at over 100 oil companies on Tuesday, January 8, 1980.
-This was the first national strike of oil workers the union had called in eleven years.
+This was the first national strike of oil workers the union had called in 11 years.

 By the 1970s, the post-World War II stability of the world economy was coming apart at the seams.
 European and Japanese capitalism, which eagerly bought US goods during the post-war reconstruction, had reemerged as major competitors.
 The United States had been running a negative balance of payments for a decade.
 Massive deficits incurred from the Vietnam War (1965-1973) hastened the decline of American gold reserves, leading Nixon to end dollar-gold convertibility on August 15, 1971.